 An Eagle Scout Documenting Gravestones

-Trevor Warren set a goal for his Eagle Scout project to lead others in photographing 20,000 gravestones in 9 small cemeteries in the Allentown, Pennsylvania area.
+Trevor Warren set a goal for his Eagle Scout project to lead others in photographing 20,000 gravestones in nine small cemeteries in the Allentown, Pennsylvania area.

 Prior to learning about the BillionGraves app, Trevor had taken a trip to a cemetery in Philadelphia.
-There, he searched for a family member’s gravestone using only another cemetery database’s resources – and no GPS link.
-It took hours in the hot summer sun to find it.
+There, he searched for a family member’s gravestone using only another cemetery database’s resources (Find A Grave) which did not have a GPS link so it took hours in the hot summer sun to find it.

 Ready to Give it a Try?